wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/winautomation-power-automate/includes/2-run-winautomation-processes-power-automate.md

 > [!IMPORTANT]
 > Do not pass sensitive text such as passwords through the command-line arguments.

-If you’re running UI flows on an unattended cluster, ensure that WinAutomation is installed on all machines on which the target process is copied.
-For more information on attended and unattended UI flows.
+If you’re running desktop flow on an unattended cluster, ensure that WinAutomation is installed on all machines on which the target process is copied.
+For more information on attended and unattended desktop flow.

 You can save and then run the flow and see it launch the WinAutomation process.
 The UI flow will return after the WinAutomation process run completes.
 You can view the run results from Power Automate.
 If the process fails, you can see the error messages as well.

 > [!TIP]
-> If you get exceptions, you may not have the latest UI flows installed.
-Install the latest UI flows.
+> If you get exceptions, you may not have the latest desktop flow installed.
+Install the latest desktop flow.

 If you want WinAutomation to capture a screenshot when a process fails, do the following: